A step by step guide...

 4. Find out the “must-have” toys this year.
 Start researching.
 Make a game plan for Black Friday.

 5. The week before Thanksgiving begin decorating your home for Christmas.
 Think elaborate.
 Each child needs a tree in his or her room.
-Don’t forget that Olivia wants a PINK tree in her room.
-Ayden would prefer a PJ Masks Christmas theme in his room.
+Don’t forget that Ava wants a PINK tree in her room.
+Ayden would prefer a Fortnite Christmas theme in his room.
+Maybe use actual dental floss instead of tinsel?

 6. Have an anxiety attack trying to decide between getting a Douglas Fir and a Fraser Fir.
 Look for organic, locally sourced Christmas trees from sustainable farms only.
 Ask the Internet for help.